viitya/novacek/life.md

 ---

 Wonder what I do when I'm not striving to spawn new knowledge and pass it onto others?
-Well, some say a picture is worth a thousands words.
+Well, some say a picture is worth a thousand words.
 Lo and behold, then...

 ![Blue collage.](img/blue.png)